JonoAugustine/Weebot/README.md

         - Added some comments and Copyright.
     - *Game*
         - Added HOST_ID string to add to connection to hosting Guild.
+     - *Rest In Pieces*
+        - *PrivateListener & GuildListener* was removed, since it will be replaced by the EventDispatcher.
 - 28-30/4/18
 	- *General*
 		- **Serious repackaging has finnally ended in proper building & importing!**